facebook/openzl/doc/mkdocs/doc/sddl/alignment-padding.md

 *Chapter 6 - Layout constraints*

 Binary formats often have specific alignment and padding requirements.
 Hardware may require certain data types to start at aligned addresses, or formats may enforce fixed record sizes.
 This chapter explains how SDDL describes these layout constraints.
+For end-to-end examples, reference the [coverage map entry for `align_up`](real-formats.md#coverage-align-up) and the rows covering [`pad_to`](real-formats.md#coverage-pad-to) and [`pad_align`](real-formats.md#coverage-pad-align).

 ---

 ## Field Alignment with `align(n)`

 The `align(n)` modifier specifies that a field must start at an address that is a multiple of `n` bytes.
+Only power of 2 values are allowed for `n` (1, 2, 4, 8, 16, etc).

 ### Basic Syntax